MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-connect-existing-resource.md

 ## Introduction

 You can also use an existing Azure resource to connect with voice or SMS channels.
 You can use a resource from any of your Azure subscriptions, *available under any tenant*.
-If you had previously unlinked a resource and want to use it now, you can do so using this option.
+If you had previously disconnected a resource and want to use it now, you can do so using this option.

 ## Prerequisites